openstack/keystone/doc/source/advanced-topics/external-auth.rst

 .. _external-auth:

 When Keystone is executed in a web server like :doc:`Apache HTTPD
-<apache-httpd>`, it is possible to have the web server also handle
+<../getting-started/apache-httpd>`, it is possible to have the web server
-authentication.
+also handle authentication.
 This enables support for additional methods of authentication that are not provided by the identity store backend and the authentication plugins that Keystone supports.

 Having the web server handle authentication is not exclusive, and both Keystone and the web server can provide different methods of authentication at